oscardavidmi/Benavides-portfolio/storyboard.md

 ### Interviews
 - The target audience I hope to reach with my story are music lovers that wish to understand how music relates to social events in US
 - In order to identify representative individuals to interview I needed to find people who spend a large time of their days listening to music.
 In order to classify them as such I asked them first how many hours a day they listened to music (approximately).
 If the answer was above 4 hours (US average) the people were classified as highly interested in music.
 Moreover, another question asked was how often they read the news and how interested they were in current events; if the response was that they constantly checked the news in order to inform themselves about current events then they were candidates for the interview.

 #### Script
 #### Introductory comments
-Brief introduction: Share your name, "I am currently in CMU attending the Telling Stories with Data course and it is in my interest to expose you to some visual pieces and gather information from your feedback"
+Brief introduction: Share your name, "I am currently in CMU attending the Telling Stories with Data course and it is in my interest to expose you to some visual pieces and gather information from your feedback".

+Discussion of the purpose of today’s test: “My goal today is to get feedback on a story being designed by me.
+I’m talking to people with  interests similar to yours to know if everything makes sense and you can in someway relate back to the story I am trying to tell.
+All feedback is anonymous, and the interview should take less than 10 minutes of your time.”

+“Please remember this interview's purpose is to understand your personal connection to the story and how clear it seems to you.
+There are no wrong answers”
+#### Main section

 - your interview script
 - the findings from your interviews